azinchen/nordvpn-ipsec/README.md

  * `RECREATE_VPN_CRON` - Set period of selecting new server in format for crontab file.
 Disabled by default.
  * `USER`              - User for NordVPN account.
  * `PASS`              - Password for NordVPN account.
  * `NETWORK`           - CIDR network (IE 192.168.1.0/24), add a route to allows replies once the VPN is up.
+Several networks can be added to route using semicolon.
  * `NETWORK6`          - CIDR IPv6 network (IE fe00:d34d:b33f::/64), add a route to allows replies once the VPN is up.
+Several networks can be added to route using semicolon.
  * `OPENVPN_OPTS`      - Used to pass extra parameters to openvpn [full list](https://openvpn.net/community-resources/reference-manual-for-openvpn-2-4/).

 ## Environment variable's keywords